objektwerks/kyo/README.md

 ----
 >Kyo is the latest competitor to Scalaz, Cats and Zio.

->While the simplest of all 4, Kyo's lazy evaluation still feels cumbersome and unnatural compared to standard Scala.
+>While the simplest of all 4, Kyo still feels cumbersome and unnatural compared to standard Scala.

 >Effects are **relatively** straightforward to work with and test; while conncurrent effects are not.